Iamphorina

 Iamphorina or Iamphorynna was the capital of the Maedi, a Thracian tribe in ancient Macedonia.
+Stephanus of Byzantium, citing Diodorus, has the name as Phorunna or Phorounna (Φόρουννα).
 It was taken by Philip V of Macedon in 211 BCE.
 Writing in the 19th century, William Martin Leake placed it at Ivorina (Vrania), in the upper valley of the Morava River.
-Modern scholars treat it as unlocated.
-Stephanus of Byzantium, citing Diodorus, has the name as Phorunna or Phorounna (Φόρουννα).
+Although, per modern scholars it is unlocated, per Aleksandar Fol it was located near the village of Dragovishtitsa, Kyustendil Province, whose old name was Yamborano.